spatialaudio/nbsphinx/doc/a-normal-rst-file.rst

 .. footbibliography::

-In the LaTeX/PDF output, there is no list of references appearing right here or anywhere else in the document.
+In the LaTeX/PDF output, there is no list of references appearing right here.
 Instead, the footnote citations are placed into the footnotes of their respective pages.

 Thumbnail Galleries